useion/useion/docs/readme.md

   -p, --puml                generate and print PlantUML use case diagram and exit

-  -g, --git=GIT_URL         show relationships between use cases and commits
+  -g, --git=GIT_URL         show a structural similarity of use cases and commits

   -l=NUMBER                 with -g: process only NUMBER commits

+  --sl=NUMBER               with -g: skip NUMBER of commits

+  --base_path=PATH          with -g: pass the existing PATH to source files of the existing code of use case concerns

+  -b, --base                print structure up to 3 levels of the existing code of use case concerns

   --help                    print this help and exit